-If you know (or you think) that your ancestors were from Montebelluna, you could find info about your Italian family at Registrar of Vital Statistics in the City Office or at the parishes.
+If you search your ancestors in Montebelluna, Veneto, info about your Italian family are stored in the City Office archives or at the parishes.

-Registry offices in Veneto and in Treviso province were established in early 1800: it means that you could find information in Montebelluna registrar as of that date.
+In towns and villages of Veneto and in Treviso province registry offices were established in early 1800: it means that you could find information in Montebelluna registrar as of that date.

 Before to start your genealogy research in Montebelluna, we suggest you to read our tips for your search .
 They are useful to search in Veneto and in Montebelluna too.